This post was most recently updated on August 3rd, 2021

 7) Dried orange skin

-This is commonly used in Europe.
+This is commonly used in Europe to start a fire without newspaper.
 Mandarins and lemons work too as the skins are high in volatile oils.
 Simply save the skins when you are finished with the citrus and leave them in one layer to dry out.
 To speed up the process you can place them in a low oven or on a hanging rack above your fire.

 8) Brush or herb leaves.